nanoframework/Home/docs/developing-apps/getting-started-guide.md

 The second part is to load the **nanoFramework** image in the board flash.
 Actually there are two images, one for nanoBooter and another one for nanoCLR.

-1. Download the STM32 ST-LINK Utility from ST web site [here](http://www.st.com/content/st_com/en/products/development-tools/software-development-tools/stm32-software-development-tools/stm32-programmers/stsw-link004.html) and install it in your development machine.
+1. Download the [STM32 ST-LINK Utility](http://www.st.com/content/st_com/en/products/development-tools/software-development-tools/stm32-software-development-tools/stm32-programmers/stsw-link004.html) from ST web site and install it in your development machine.

 2. Download a ZIP file with the firmware for the board from our web site [here](https://github.com/nanoframework/nf-interpreter#firmware-for-reference-boards) by clicking on the appropriate badge.
 This will take you to our JFrog Bintray repository that holds the packages with pre-build images for several target boards.
 After downloading it, unzip the package contents.